InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2021/2021-11-18-jewellery-giveaway.markdown

 9. The prize will be despatched within 14 days of the winner confirming their address
 10. The winner's name may be mentioned on the Inspiring Life Design blog, YouTube Channels and Social Media (Inspiring Life Design & Corinna Phillips accounts)
 11. The winner's name, email and address will be passed to Jana Reinhardt for the purposes of communication to arrange prize delivery
-12. By participating in this prize draw, entrants confirm they have read, understood and agree to be bound by these terms and conditions.
+12. By participating in this prize draw, entrants confirm they have read, understood and agree to be bound by these terms and conditions

 <!-- Pinterest image -->
 ![Candy Cane Countdown Jewellery Giveaway pinterest image](/i/2021/candycane/candycanepin.png)